Estate and Trust Planning Attorneys Virginia Beach

 Estate and Trust Planning

 The best estate plan is the plan that is right for you.
-At MNR Law, we listen to your concerns and goals, and recommend the plans and tools that serve your needs and objectives.
-L. Ashley Brooks, MNR’s estate and trust attorney, is honored by the trust conveyed to her when clients entrust their legacies to her, and make her a part of their long-term team of advisors.
+At M&R Law, we listen to your concerns and goals and recommend the plans and tools that serve your needs and objectives.
+L. Ashley Brooks, M&R Law’s estate and trust attorney, is ready to help clients create a plan of their lives.
+She also is honored when clients entrust their legacies to her, making her a part of their long-term team of advisers.

 Wills are the traditional tools for conveying your assets upon death.
 With a carefully drafted will, you can choose who receives your assets, and in what manner.
 Without a will, your estate is distributed according to Virginia’s intestacy statutes.
 While a will does not keep your estate out of probate, it can include provisions that significantly simplify the probate process.